sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 In this section we will show the common commands to use the various storage clients.

-.. note:: For working with the Grid storage, we highly recommend you to use :ref:`uberftp` and :ref:`globus`.
-Both tools have a clean interface, and their speed is much better on our systems compared with their srm-* equivalents.
+.. note:: From the many Grid storage clients, we recommend you to use :ref:`uberftp` and :ref:`globus` or :ref:`gfal`.
+These tools have a clean interface, and their speed is much better on our systems compared with their srm-* equivalents.

 .. toctree::
    :maxdepth: 1